jundalisay/spblist/content/en/research/hegel/science/book-2/section-01/chapter-01b.md

 As such, it is the negative returned into itself, non-self-subsistent being as in its own self not self-subsistent.

-This self-relation of the negative or of non-self-subsistent being is its immediacy; it is an other than the negative itself; it is its determinateness over against itself; or it is the negation directed against the negative.
+This self-relation of the negative or of non-self-subsistent being is its immediacy.

+It is an other than the negative itself; it is its determinateness over against itself; or it is the negation directed against the negative.

 But negation directed against the negative is purely self-related negativity, the absolute sublating of the determinateness itself.

 <sup>831</sup> The determinateness, therefore, which illusory being is in essence is infinite determinateness; it is the purely self-coincident negative; it is thus the determinateness which as such is self-subsistent and indeterminate.